nullguy-stack/cloud/README.md

 # home cloud
-simple localhost cloud to store files in one computer, <br>just download home-cloud and run it with npm start
+Basic localhost cloud system to store files in one computer, made with nodejs and expressjs, <br>just download home-cloud and run it with npm start